-Step 3: Stabilization
+Step 3: Stabilisation

-After the successful go-live, plan a sub-group of your Agile team to focus fully on the production support.
+After the successful go-live, plan a sub-group of your agile team to focus fully on the production support.
 There are always issues or queries from system users.
 Having this mixed with the backlog is not the best idea.
-Document all the requests/issues and update the documentation.
+Document all the requests/ issues and update the documentation.

 Step 4: Plan for the next steps

 This comes back to step zero.
 We strongly recommend stakeholders sit together, discuss lessons learned and plan for the future.
 Remember that Salesforce is constantly improving the platform, and you need to benefit from this.

 We have never seen a successful Salesforce project without proper support and discussion about new features.
 There was one case, where turning on the dynamic form saved lots of time for the sales team.
 Salesforce release notes will be a Bible for your Salesforce team.